musacam/Sign_Language_Translator/README.md

 - [x] Numbers trained and desired result observed
 - [x] Add rotate_images function
 - [x] Think about moving signs and ask for advise
-- [ ] Add Dropout layers
+- [x] Add Dropout layers
-- [ ] Countdown to avoid real time guess
+- [ ] Countdown to avoid real time multiple guess
-- [ ] Random 100 images chosen for training and testing
+- [ ] Random 100 images chosen for training and testing (on development)
-- [ ] Think about more optimal solution about threshold values or background subtraction
+- [x] Think about more optimal solution about threshold values or background subtraction
-    - [x] Set hand histogram
+    - [x] BG Extraction / Hand Pose
+    - [ ] Implementation and integration of bg extraction if its needed
     - [ ] BackgroundSubtractorMOG / BasNET (Optional for the last part)
 - [ ] Add words and space structure (Optional for the last part)
 - [ ] Text to speech (Optional for the last part)